NipponPa/cpe334se-finalproject/memory-bank/architecture.md

 All tables are secured with Row Level Security (RLS) policies to ensure users only access their own data.

+## Authentication Synchronization

+The application uses a trigger-based approach to synchronize user data between Supabase's auth.users table and the application's public.users table.
+When a new user registers, a PostgreSQL trigger automatically creates a corresponding record in the public.users table, ensuring that user profile data is available for application features.

 ## Collaboration Flow
 Collaboration features enable students to invite others to events and manage participant lists for group projects and study sessions.